|

 that's merely an excuse to get out of the palace and

-out of the watchful eyes of the Queen Mother (Wong Kar-Wai
+away from the watchful eyes of the Queen Mother (Wong Kar-Wai

 fave Rebecca Pan).
 Once on his own (with an entourage